-Immediately after the competition ends, the TD is responsible for the final Jurymeeting, where the conclusion of the competition or decisions of the protests are prepared in writing.
+Immediately after the competition ends, the TD is responsible for the final Jury-meeting, where the conclusion of the competition or decisions of the protests are prepared in writing.
 The TD must do the report on all aspects of the event.
 The report shall consist of the designated report form and any additional comments deemed relevant.
 This report shall include but is not limited to a discussion of organisational preparation, preparation of the hill(s), an evaluation of the competitive event, a final results list and a complete set of minutes from all meetings and Jury decisions.
+Without TD and timing reports the result will not be valid.
 The report is available online.